How does tooth whitening work?

-It is important to know that teeth whitening will not change colour of crowns, caps, or fillings as it only has an effect on natural teeth.
+It is important to know that teeth whitening will not change the colour of crowns, caps or fillings as it only affects natural teeth.
 It would be a good idea to get a check-up before undergoing any whitening as it is much known to cause sensitivity.

 Click the link below to read more or contact our Fairfield and Hampton dental clinics to learn more about professional teeth whitening.